francip/bashrc/README.md

 Also, the msys2 vim package comes without 'vi' alias, run cmd.ex as administrator and do in usr\bin 'mklink vi vim.exe'

-# For msys2, add the following line to /etc/fstab and relogin
+To share Windows and MSys2 home directories, add the following line to /etc/fstab and relogin to Windows C:/Users /home ntfs binary,noacl,auto 1 1
-# C:\Users /home

 CentOS